i3bit/ebg/_pages/guide.md

 <br>

 ## Contact Us
-If you have any questions about this Privacy Policy, You can contact us:
+If you have any questions about this page, You can contact us:

 By email: info@elboxglance.com